Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

 where $A$ is a constant and $B_{n}$ are Bernoulli numbers.
 Then

-If we take a limit of very large mass of the hypermultiplet, we expect to get the minimal $\CalN=2$ theory at the energy scales much lower then the mass of the hypermultiplet.
+In the limit of the hypermultiplet mass $m \to \infty$, we expect to get the minimal $\CalN=2$ theory at the energy scales much lower than $m$.
 At large $m$, we expand the denominator in~\eqref{eq:Z-Barnes-hyper}, corresponding to the hypermultiplet contribution to $Z_{\text{1-loop}}$, and get